Microsoft Entra Connect user sign-in options

 It is important to remember that by configuring federation for Microsoft Entra ID, you establish trust between your Microsoft Entra tenant and your federated domains.
 With this trust federated domain users will have access to Microsoft Entra cloud resources within the tenant.

 Choosing the user sign-in method for your organization

-The first decision of implementing Azure AD Connect is choosing which authentication method your users will use to sign in.
+The first decision of implementing Microsoft Entra Connect is choosing which authentication method your users will use to sign in.
 It's important to make sure you choose the right method that meets your organization's security and advanced requirements.
 Authentication is critical, because it will validate user's identities to access apps and data in the cloud.
 To choose the right authentication method, you need to consider the time, existing infrastructure, complexity, and cost of implementing your choice.
 These factors are different for every organization and might change over time.

-Azure AD supports the following authentication methods:
+Microsoft Entra ID supports the following authentication methods:

 - Pass-through authentication (PTA) - This option is similar to password hash sync, but provides a simple password validation using on-premises software agents for organizations with strong security and compliance policies.

 - Federated authentication - When you choose this authentication method Microsoft Entra ID will hand off the authentication process to a separate trusted authentication system, such as AD FS or a third-party federation system, to validate the user's sign-in.

 For most organizations that just want to enable user sign-in to Microsoft 365, SaaS applications, and other Microsoft Entra ID-based resources, we recommend the default password hash synchronization option.

 For detailed information on choosing an authentication method, see Choose the right authentication method for your Microsoft Entra hybrid identity solution

 Password hash synchronization